Universal Sharpness Dynamics in Neural Network Training: Fixed Point Analysis, Edge of Stability, and Route to Chaos: Introduction

-We revisit the four training regimes identified by \citet{Kalra2023PhaseDO} (early time transient, intermediate saturation, progressive sharpening, and late time EoS) in \Cref{section:four_regimes}, with a focus on the role of initializations and parameterizations.
+\textbf{Our Contributions.} We revisit the four training regimes identified by \cite{Kalra2023PhaseDO} (early time transient, intermediate saturation, progressive sharpening, and late time EoS) in \Cref{section:four_regimes}, focusing on the crucial role of initializations and parameterizations.
 Our findings reveal that models in Standard Parameterization (SP) with large initializations do not exhibit EoS, even at late training times.
-Moreover, we show that models in Maximal Update Parameterization ($\mu$P), introduced by \citet{greg_mup2021} do not experience an early sharpness reduction.
+Moreover, we show that models in Maximal Update Parameterization ($\mu$P) \cite{greg_mup2021} do not experience an early sharpness reduction.
 This result also holds for models in SP with small initializations.

 We show the UV model exhibits all four training regimes and also captures the effect of initializations and parameterization discussed above.
 Through fixed-point analysis of the UV model in the function space, we analyze the origins of the various dynamical phenomena exhibited by the sharpness.
-Specifically, we demonstrate in \Cref{section:fixed_points_analyis,section:sharpness_pheno_uv}: (i) the emergence of various sharpness phenomena arising from the stability and position of the dynamical fixed points, (ii) a critical learning rate $\eta_c$, above which the model exhibits EoS on a sub-quadratic manifold, and (iii) a period-doubling route to chaos of sharpness fluctuations as a function of learning rate in the EoS regime.
+Specifically, we demonstrate in \Cref{section:fixed_points_analyis,section:sharpness_pheno_uv}: (i) the emergence of various sharpness phenomena arising from the stability and position of the dynamical fixed points, (ii) a critical learning rate $\eta_c$, above which the model exhibits EoS on a sub-quadratic manifold, and (iii) a period-doubling route to chaos of sharpness fluctuations as learning rate is increased in the EoS regime.

 In \Cref{section:real_world}, we verify various non-trivial predictions from the UV model in realistic architectures with real and synthetic datasets.
-Our findings reveal: (i) a sharpness-weight norm correlation before the training enters the EoS regime, (ii) a phase diagram of EoS, revealing that models in $\mu$P and small initialization are more prone to show EoS, and (iii) a period-doubling route to chaos in real architectures trained on synthetic datasets, while those trained on real datasets exhibit long-range correlations at the EoS, with a remnant of the period doubling route to chaos.
+Our findings reveal: (i) a sharpness-weight norm correlation before the training enters the EoS regime, (ii) a phase diagram of EoS, revealing initializations and parameterizations that do not exhibit EoS, and (iii) a period-doubling route to chaos in real architectures trained on synthetic datasets, while those trained on real datasets exhibit long-range correlations at the EoS, with a remnant of the period doubling route to chaos.